Need help getting funds? Lendtek matches you with lenders instantly

 SBA loan default occurs after you haven’t made a loan payment for a certain number of days.
 If your SBA loan status is “Past Due,” this means you are at risk of falling into delinquency.

 An SBA loan becomes delinquent as soon as you miss a payment.
-After the loan has been delinquent for anywhere between 90-120 days (depending on the lender), the SBA loan will fall into default.
+After 90 days or more of missed payments, depending on your lender and loan terms, the SBA loan will fall into default.

 Once the loan is in default, it may eventually show the status “In Liquidation.”
 At this time, your lender will begin standard loan collection procedures, as outlined in your SBA loan agreement.